binance/binance-spot-api-docs/errors.md

 "Order book liquidity is less than `LOT_SIZE` filter minimum quantity." |Quote quantity market orders cannot be placed when the order book liquidity is less than minimum quantity configured for the `LOT_SIZE` filter.
 "Order book liquidity is less than `MARKET_LOT_SIZE` filter minimum quantity."|Quote quantity market orders cannot be placed when the order book liquidity is less than the minimum quantity for `MARKET_LOT_SIZE` filter.
 "Order book liquidity is less than symbol minimum quantity." | Quote quantity market orders cannot be placed when there are no orders on the book.
+"Order amend (quantity increase) is not supported." | `newQty` must be less than the order quantity.
+"The requested action would change no state; rejecting". | The request sent would not have changed the status quo.<br></br>(e.g. `newQty` cannot equal the order quantity.)

 ## Errors regarding placing orders via cancelReplace